 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Planning a Disney World trip can be intimidating.
+Planning a trip to Disney World can be intimidating.
 This is especially true if you have never been before.
 Walt Disney World is such a big place.
 And there are so many options.
 It can be overwhelming just thinking about it.
 But never fear–I’m here to help!
-I can walk you through the planning so you can rest easy knowing your family will have a trip to remember.
-Here, I will give you the best resources for planning a Disney World trip.
+I will walk you through the planning so you can rest easy knowing your family will have a trip to remember.
+Here, I will share with you the best resources for planning a Disney World trip.
 This article will cover every aspect of your trip so you can make informed choices.
 These resources, along with my step-by-step guide and quick tips, will help you make every decision about your trip.
 For the secret to a great Disney World trip, click here.
 Now, let’s get planning!

 Overall Trip Planning